 Put together a killer profile

-that speaks to the expectant mother, in her own language, so she can picture her baby in your family.
+that speaks directly to the expectant mother, using conversational language, so she can picture her baby in your family.
 Your profile is the one tool that will get her attention.

 Apply with multiple agencies and attorneys, with low up-front fees, across the country in states with adoption-friendly laws